Bonathan/timehub/README.md

 # Development
 As for coding, I am inexperienced and would appreciate it, if you, if you have experience with the Flutter framework, could contribute to this project, by just taking a quick look at the code and make some changes for the better.

+## License
+The project is licensed under the MIT-License.